 Bloom Time: Summer

-Sedum morganianum is an evergreen trailing succulent with many over 2 feet (60 cm) long or more, pendent stems arising from the base.
-The leaves are fleshy blue-green, up to 0.5 inch ( 13 mm) long, crowded along stems.
+Sedum morganianum is an evergreen trailing succulent with many pendent, over 2 feet (60 cm) long stems that arise from the base.
+Leaves are fleshy, blue-green, up to 0.5 inches (1.3 cm) long, and crowded along the stems.
 Flowers readily emerge in late summer in hanging clusters of small blossoms in pink to red.

 How to Grow and Care

 Donkey's Tails are pretty forgiving plants—if you forget to water them once or twice, they'll probably be just fine.
 If you want your plant to thrive, make sure to provide intense light, fertilizer during the growing season, and adequate moisture during the growing season.
-Too often, these are left to fend for themselves, simply because they can.
-But with a little effort, the plant can be a remarkable specimen.
+Too often, these are left to fend for themselves simply because they can.
+But with a bit of effort, the plant can be a remarkable specimen.